Diesel Locomotive Department

 CURRENT VOLUNTEER OPPORTUNITIES

-Vacancies in this small department are very limited – why not join either our Retail Team or our Special Events Team instead?
-Those with proven machinery and engineering skills or who have relevant railway experience and who can commit time regularly may apply with a short CV.
+Vacancies in this small department are very limited except the Rail Car group are looking for volunteers with diesel engine experience to help with ongoing maintenance.
+Additionally, those with proven machinery and engineering skills or who have relevant railway experience and who can commit time regularly may apply with a short CV.